Forza Horizon 4 Deaf Accessibility

 Lean back from whatever screen you’re reading this on and tell me, can you read the subtitles?
 Because we can’t.
 Would you be able to read them off your TV from across the room?
 No?
 Us either.

 How about here, can you read them?
 Do you think it’s important for, say, a first time player, to understand what’s being said to them, to understand this explanation of the map and its events?
-Are you aware that you have D
+Are you aware that you have Deaf and hard of hearing people that might be first time players?
+Would you like their money?

 While were here on subtitles, let’s discuss this image above.
 Last year, in Horizon 3, you at least had the courtesy to caption your cinematic scenes in a legible way.
 What happened?
 We understand not wanting to take up screen real estate while players are driving but why on earth would you not make your story scenes accessible when you’ve already got a big black bar on which to put them.